Edward de Bono is one of my heroes.

 - They need a structured process to generate ideas

-- Loud and dominant voices drown out their ideas
+- Loud and dominant voices drown out other valid ideas

 Edward de Bono’s process that is explained in his book Six Thinking Hats, provides the structure and space for all voices.
 All ideas are equal and valid.